prikarsartam/prikarsartam.github.io/src/notes/3__ubiquity_of_renormalization.md

 ## Organizing Principle of Mutiscale Physics

 Renormalization stands as one of the most universal and widest concepts in modern physics, extending far beyond its origins in quantum field theory.
 [Fisher, M.E., Rev. Mod.
-Phys.
-70, 653 (1998)](https://link.aps.org/doi/10.1103/RevModPhys.70.653) describes renormalization group (RG) ideas as fundamental to understanding how effective behavior of a system depends on observation scale.
+Phys.(1998)](https://link.aps.org/doi/10.1103/RevModPhys.70.653) describes renormalization group (RG) ideas as fundamental to understanding how effective behavior of a system depends on observation scale.
 At its core, renormalization captures a simple yet powerful truth: **the laws governing physical systems change—predictably and systematically—as one views them at different scales**.

 ## Foundational Principles